kracka731/ES3011-finalProj/README.md

 ## PID Tuning

-   1. The PID parameters (Kp, Ki, Kd) are set using the ```tunePositionPID()``` function.
+   1. The PID parameters (Kp, Ki, Kd) are set using ```tunePositionPID()```.
 These parameters determine how the controller responds to the error between the target and actual positions.
-Proper tuning of these parameters is crucial for achieving good convergence.
-   2. Setting the Target Position: The target position is calculated based on the desired distance and the properties of the motor and wheel.
+   2. The target position is calculated based on the desired distance and the properties of the motor and wheel.
 This target position is then set using the ```setPosition()``` function.
-   3. The motor's actual position is continuously monitored using the ```getPosition()``` function.
+   3. The motor's actual position is continuously monitored using  ```getPosition()```.
 The PID controller uses this feedback to adjust the motor's input and reduce the position error.

 Using Ziegler-Nichols or any other method of your choice to tune the gains
 - Example of the values to be changed